dfeagans/Reference-Files/Reference/Emacs.md

 ## FILES ##
 - `C-x C-f` = find file to open or create.
 You can type to search for it or use the arrows to navigate around and select it.
 - `C-f C-b` shows all the files you've opened and modified.
 - `C-x b` = lets you quickly switch between the currently opened buffers just by typing it's name.
 Tab auto-completes like Bash which is very useful.
+Also lets you create new buffers if the name you enter is new.
 - `C-x C-s` = save current buffer.
 - `C-x C-w` = **save-as** current buffer.
 - `C-x s` = individually prompts to save ALL the buffers that have been modified.